docker/compose/docs/compose-file.md

 ### tmpfs

 Mount a temporary file system inside the container.
-Can be a single value or a list.
+Can be a single value or a sequence.

     tmpfs: /run
     tmpfs: